 Now let’s check what functions cheerful Toonie mascot was aimed at.

 The first appearance of Toonie in public happened in a short animated teaser presenting the logo and brand name of the application.
 Naturally, for the teaser, the mascot was shown quickly just revealing some very general features.

 The next step where Toonie showed its potential in full glory was app tutorial screens.
 As you can see in the animated presentation below, Toonie plays the role of a character communicating with the users and informing them about the basic functions and features of the app.
 Visually, the bird mascot also becomes the foundation for feeling all three screens of the tutorial as the integral complex, a united part of the app.
 Moreover, interface animation is applied in a way that supports this consistency of interactions through motion and transformations of the most prominent visual element which is a mascot.

 In actual interactions with the app, Toonie mascot takes over the role of communicator at every step when a user has to be informed about something.
 This way of having a conversation feels more natural to many users than just impersonal copy blocks of notifications.
 It creates the illusion of chatting with a real person, even is it is realized with a personified mascot.

-The next screen you see is Stickers Screen keeping the collection of stickers which users have already collected or locked stickers which can be collected in the future.
-Again, Toonie informs the user about the existing state of things and encourages to collect all the existing stickers waking up on time.
+The next screen you see is Stickers Screen keeping the collection of stickers that users have already collected or locked stickers that can be collected in the future.
+Again, Toonie informs the user about the existing state of things and encourages them to collect all the existing stickers waking up on time.